-While the number one means for transmitting STDs is by way of sexual contact, there are moreover different ways to contract them.
-Open wounds and bruises, subjection to contaminated bodily fluids, utilization of used needles, and so forth are just some of the non-sexual ways of having a STD.
+While the number one means for transmitting STDs is by way of sexual contact, there are moreover different ways to obtain them.
+Open wounds and bruises, subjection to contaminated bodily fluids, utilization of used needles, and so forth are just some of the non-sexual ways of having an STD.

 As a patient, you might need to get more than one STD test.
 Getting a negative on your first exam does not indicate that you are without STDs.
 Most STDs don't show side effects throughout their early stages.
 Large portions of them are essentially undetected throughout their beginning stages.
 These viruses, microbes, and so forth have an incubation period where they move along at a comfortable pace to increase and cause genuine harm.
 It will take about no less than two weeks to a few months soon after the immune system has released enough antibodies for that particular STD.
 The aforementioned tests are done to detect the presence of antibodies in the bloodstream, and it might take a while for that to happen.

-A specimen of the patient's blood, spit, pee, or swabs of the internal parts of his or her mouth are what's needed when taking a STD test.
+A specimen of the patient's blood, spit, pee or swabs of the internal parts of his or her mouth are what's needed when taking an STD test.
 These examples are then taken to a lab and examined.
 The STD center will discharge the outcomes in a couple of days or up to a couple weeks.